DifferentialDrivetrainSim

 The encoder velocity.

-getLeftVelocityFps() wpimath.units.feet_per_second
+get_left_velocity_fps() wpimath.units.feet_per_second

-getPose() wpimath._wpimath.Pose2d
+get_pose() wpimath._wpimath.Pose2d

 Returns the current pose.

-getRightCurrentDraw() wpimath.units.amperes
+get_right_current_draw() wpimath.units.amperes

 Returns the currently drawn current for the right side.

-getRightPosition() wpimath.units.meters
+get_right_position() wpimath.units.meters

 Get the right encoder position in meters.